LKvamsi23/Project/notes.md

 ## browser wars

-The war was between netscape and ie
+The war was between netscape and Ie

 ## the three layer architecture